YolfTypo3/SavCharts/Documentation/Reference/ChartTags/Index.rst

   Description
     Creates a bar chart object.

-    Attributes\:
+    Attributes:

-    - id (required)\: the identifier.
+    - id (required): the identifier.
-    - data (required)\: a reference to the data used for the chart (in general a reference to a data object).
+    - data (required): a reference to the data used for the chart (in general a reference to a data object).
-    - options\: a reference to the options (in general a reference to a data object).
+    - options: a reference to the options (in general a reference to a data object).
-    - width\: the canvas width.
+    - width: the canvas width.
 If this attribute is not provided, the default width is 400.
-    - height\: the canvas height.
+    - height: the canvas height.
 If this attribute is not provided, the default height is 300.

 .. _chart.bubbleChart: